manasseh-randriamitsiry/event_symfony/README.md

 # Event Manager API

-A RESTful API for managing events, built with Symfony 6.
+A RESTful API for managing events, built with Symfony 7.
 This API allows users to create, manage, and participate in events.
+As this is a personnal project, all the configurations are pushed, no exceptions, so this will allow me to install the project fast.

 ## Features